azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 |DeleteStorageReports |Add this switch to delete AzSK execution reports from storage account.
 This will delete the storage container where reports are stored.
 Generally you will not want to use this option as all previous scan reports will be purged. |False |None||

 [Back to top…](Readme.md#contents)
-### Fetch details of an existing Continuous Assurance Automation Account
+## Getting details about a Continuous Assurance setup
 1. Open the PowerShell ISE and login to your Azure account (using **Login-AzureRmAccount**).
 2. Run the '**Get-AzSKContinuousAssurance**' command as below.
 3. Result will display the current status of CA in your subscription.
 If CA is not working as expected, it will display remediation steps else it will display a message indicating CA is in healthy state.